ページの先頭です。 メニューを飛ばして本文へ

 Precise Eyes that Gaze into the Moment

 Revolutionary Quantum sensors have attracted attention in recent years.
-At the exhibition, we will present a sensor that can detect magnetic fields and temperature by measuring changes in the red fluorescence emitted from a pink diamond (Science Tokyo), and a spin sensor that can visualise the 'invisible' inside our bodies right now (Tohoku University).
+At the exhibition, we will present a sensor that can detect magnetic fields and temperature by measuring changes in the red fluorescence emitted from a pink diamond (Institute of Science Tokyo), and a spin sensor that can visualise the 'invisible' inside our bodies right now (Tohoku University).

 sec7